-As of December 31, 2020, the remaining transaction price consisting of upfront consideration received and budgeted reimbursable out-of-pocket costs, is expected to be recognized using an input method over the remaining research period of 21 months.
+As of December 31, 2021, the remaining transaction price consisting of upfront consideration received and budgeted reimbursable out-of-pocket costs, is expected to be recognized using an input method over the remaining research period of 12 months.
 None of the development and commercialization milestones were included in the transaction price as they are outside the control of the Company and contingent upon success in future clinical trials and the collaborator's efforts.
+The development milestone achieved in October 2021 was included in the transaction price during the fourth quarter of 2021.
 Any consideration related to sales-based royalties will be recognized when the related sales occur, provided that the reported sales are reliably measurable, and the Company has no remaining promised goods/services, as such sales were determined to relate predominantly to the license granted to Janssen and therefore have also been excluded from the transaction price.

-Total deferred revenue as of December 31, 2020 and December 31, 2019 for Janssen was \$5.9 million and \$5.9 million, respectively.
+Total deferred revenue as of December 31, 2021 and 2020 for Janssen was \$6.3 million and \$5.9 million, respectively.